Azure/cortana-intelligence-price-optimization/README.md

 For a discussion of the analytical approach used in this solution, see the [Solution Description](https://github.com/Azure/cortana-intelligence-price-optimization/blob/master/Manual%20Deployment%20Guide/Solution%20Description.md) in the Manual Deployment Guide.

 ## Solution Architecture
-In this session, we provide more details about how the above analytical approach is operationalized in Cortana Intelligence Suite.
+In this session, we provide more details about how the above analytical approach is operationalized in Cortana Intelligence.
 The following chart describes the solution architecture.

 ![Architecture Diagram](https://github.com/Azure/cortana-intelligence-price-optimization/blob/master/Manual%20Deployment%20Guide/Figures/SolutionArchitecture.png)